 The Willamette Internet Exchange (WIX) project is based in the greater Eugene “Silicon Shire” region of Oregon.
 Digital Town Squares (DTS) and Internet Exchanges (IXs) serve as a focal point of internet infrastructure.
 Participating entities interconnect or “peer” with one another to improve network performance, increase resiliency, and build community.

-A DTS can increases the resilience of the internet in our region, providing another way for public agencies to connect to each other in case of natural disasters.
+A DTS can increase the resilience of the internet in our region, providing another way for public agencies to connect to each other in case of natural disasters.
 If there’s a big earthquake and our regional Internet connections to California or Washington get broken, the DTS could enable local communications.

 Another advantage of the DTS is that new applications and online services can use it to respond instantaneously, quickly streaming extremely high-quality immersive video including 3D and virtual reality.
 It connects local tech firms with research tools at the University of Oregon, including their new super computer – which could lead to things like finding drugs to cure cancer.